troclaux/notes/aws.md

   - durable: 11 9s (99.999999999%) durability

 - versioning (not enabled by default): option to retain multiple versions of objects
+  - is **not** free, you are charged for every version of every object stored
 - doesn't encrypt data at rest by default, aws provides encryption tools, but customers must use and configure them properly
-- server-side encryption is enabled by default (instead of client-side encryption)
+- server-side encryption is enabled by default, client-side encryption is the customer's responsibility
   - client-side encryption: data is encrypted on the client (user's) side before it is sent to the server
   - server-side encryption: data is encrypted by the server after it is uploaded and decrypted by the server before it is served back to the client
 - S3 Transfer Acceleration: enables fast, secure transfers of files over long distances between your client and S3 bucket
   - leverages cloudfront's globally distributed edge locations
+- S3 data migration: process of moving data into, out of or between S3 buckets
+  - use cases: large data cloud migrations, decommission (means data center retirement), disaster recovery
 - there are no real folders
 - max object size is 5 TB, if a file is bigger than 5 TB, upload is segmented into multiple parts

-- you can enable public access with an S3 bucket policy
-- to give user access to S3, use IAM policy to give access
-- to give access to an EC2 instance, always use EC2 instance roles with IAM permissions
-- to give access to IAM User in another AWS account, create a bucket policy that allows access to that specific user

-- s3 data migration: process of moving data into, out of or between S3 buckets
-  - use cases: large data cloud migrations, decommission (means data center retirement), disaster recovery

 - key: unique identifier for an object within a bucket (often a filename or path)
   - must be unique in the bucket (e.g. `documents/2025/invoices/invoice_001.pdf`)